 For Referring Physicians - Transplant

-The University of Maryland Medical Center (UMMC) has performed the most liver transplants in Maryland each year for more than 5 consecutive years.
-In addition to a team of highly skilled surgeons and hepatologists, we also have every tool available to help patients with end-stage liver failure.
+The University of Maryland Medical Center (UMMC) has a team of highly skilled surgeons and hepatologists, as well as detailed care to help patients with end-stage liver failure.

-When you refer your patients to us, you can be sure that they will they receive excellent clinical care from an experienced transplant center.
-You also will find a trustworthy partner in patient care.
+When you refer your patients to us, you can be sure that they will they receive quality clinical care from an experienced transplant center.

 Why Choose UMMC for Your Patients' Transplants?Toggle accordion item